Join World Vegetarian Day and Meatless Monday

 Interestingly, all meat is not created equal when it comes to its impacts.
 The top three environmental offenders are lamb, beef, and cheese.
 So, even vegetarians aren’t off the hook!

 It is simply unrealistic to expect most people to give up meat (and cheese) altogether, even if they would like to improve their health and reduce their environmental impact.
 This is where the campaign Meatless Monday comes in.
 It is a non-profit initiative of The Monday Campaigns, in association with the Johns Hopkins’ Bloomberg School of Public Health, that advocates for families to deliberately choose that they will go meatless on Mondays.

 Mondays were chosen not just because of the nice alliteration, but because Monday is a new beginning.
 Mondays can set the tone for the rest of the week, so making a conscious choice to be healthy can carry throughout.

 Will you consider giving Meatless Monday a try for October?
+Here are some recipes to try!
 What about for a longer period of time?